vnkt66/spring-mvc-bank-application/README.md

 ## Note

 - First 11 Transactions added to the database for just sample quering it doesn't count on bankBalance.
+- In models Transaction.java is not related to the project.
 - For now transfer deducts 1000 from bankBalance from a particular user.
 - The application can be extended to map user with transactions, add columns like receiver_id to the transactions to further add complexity.